typefi/blinkenlights/README.md

 ### Update parameters

-*   Update the ecs-params.yml file for your desired environment
+*   Update the `ecs-params.yml` file for your desired environment
-*   Update the docker-compose.yml file and substitute the parameters as needed
+*   Update the `docker-compose.yml` file and substitute the parameters as needed
     *   Point to your remote remote mongodb database `NODE_CONFIG`.
 Don't have MongoDB?
 Try [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
 The free tier will suffice
     *   Update the Blinkenlights license `BL_LICENSE`
     *   Set the logging to point to the correct region (awslog-region).
 The default is "us-east-1".
 This will create a cluster and service running on ECS that has "[Service Discovery](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-discovery.html)".
-Service Discovery means Blinkenlights is discoverable by services on the same VPC that uses this endpoint: "blinkenlights.blinkenlights".
-You can also find it in **ECS -> Clusters -> blinkenlights -> tasks -> task -> public and private IP**
+Service Discovery means Blinkenlights is discoverable by services on the same VPC.

 ### Start Blinkenlights on AWS